How do I DEFEND MYSELF if I suspect Identity Theft?

 If you suspect you may be a victim or Identity Theft…Act Quickly!

 - Place a Fraud Alert on your credit reports and review the reports carefully: Contact the fraud department in any of the three nationwide credit reporting agencies and ask them to place a “FRAUD ALERT” on your credit report.
 A fraud alert tells creditors to follow certain procedures to protect you before they open new accounts or make certain changes to an existing account.
-Each agency has a toll-free number for placing the initial 90-day fraud alert; a call to one company is sufficient;
+Each agency has a toll-free number for placing a one year fraud alert; a call to one company is sufficient;

 Placing a fraud alert entitles you to free copies of your credit reports.
 Look for inquiries from companies you haven’t contacted, accounts you didn’t open, and debts on your accounts that you can’t explain.